Food and Safety Officer/ Trainee Food Safety Officer - Part time

 Responsible for: Some supervisory responsibility for temporarily assigned or shared employees including on the job training or the allocation and checking of work for accuracy

-We are looking for a fully qualified and EHRB registered food safety officer to join our busy commercial services team on a part time basis (18.5 hours per week).
+We are looking for a fully qualified and experienced environmental health or food safety practitioner to join our busy commercial services team.

-The position is also ideally suited to someone having completed the academic element of the Higher Certificate in Food Control and looking for a practical training opportunity to complete the Award.
-On successful completion of the Award and recognition by CIEH you will be appointed as an authorised food and safety officer on the higher grade.
+The position is also ideally suited to a newly qualified graduate in environmental health or someone having completed the academic element of the Higher Certificate in Food Control.
+We would provide a practical training opportunity to obtain the necessary competencies required to deliver official food controls and other official activities.
+On successful completion of an internal competency assessment (and completion of the award in the case of the HCFC) you would be appointed as an authorised food and safety officer on the higher grade.

 Ideally you will also hold an appropriate qualification in health and safety (however, we can arrange training for the right person).
 There are a wide range of other duties, including port health work.